anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 ## Groupset, drivetrain and brakes

 The L-TWOO RX groupset is the biggest win.
 I would put it roughly at or just below Shimano 105, although it lacks some refinement.
 There is more play in the shift action, some of the smaller parts feel cheaper, and Shimano's decades-long head start surely counts for something.
-Even if 105 were sold at L-TWOO RX prices, I would probably still choose the RX simply because it is something different.
+Still, even if 105 were sold at L-TWOO RX prices, I would probably still choose the RX simply because it is something different.

 I did not consider electronic shifting at all until writing this section.
 I accept that it shifts better, but batteries, firmware, electronics, and the likelihood that the whole thing eventually becomes e-waste are unappealing to me.
 Of course, mechanical shifters are not necessarily repairable either, but I think the point still stands.